boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/spline-area-chart.md

 ### Adding Values

-You can add more than one `Measures` into the `Values` field by drag and drop the required measure.
+You can add more than one `Measure` into the `Values` field by dragging and dropping the required measure.

 ![Add more than one Measures](/static/assets/visualizing-data/visualization-widgets/images/spline-area-chart/add-measures.png)